jxbz/madam/README.md

 Here is the structure of this repository.

     .
+    ├── pytorch/                # Pytorch code to reproduce experiments in the paper.
+    ├── jax/                    # A Jax demo notebook.
     ├── LICENSE                 # The license on our algorithm.
     └── README.md               # The very page you're reading now.